stuart-knock/docs/UserGuide/UserGuide-UI_Connectivity.rst

 A 3D representation of the connectivity matrix nodes.
 (WebGL)

-Two specific connectivity node-metrics, (previously computed) can be used to independently set:
+Two specific connectivity node-metrics, (previously computed using one of BCT analyzers) can be used to independently set:

   - the node color and
   - the node size.